domenicquirl/comprehensive-rust/src/references/strings.md

   are stored in the program’s binary.

 - Rust's `String` type is a wrapper around a vector of bytes.
-The Rust standard library, including dynamic arrays, will be discussed on day 2.
+The Rust standard library, including dynamic arrays, will be discussed in session 4.
 For now, the most important thing to know is that `String`s owned the bytes they contain.

 - As with many other types `String::from()` creates a string from a string